 Besides potentially inducing feelings of euphoria and happiness, THC can cause people to feel anxious, nervous, or paranoid.
 THC may also cause sleepiness.

-THC is responsible for most of the cerebral (mental), and part of the analgesic action of cannabis.
+THC is responsible for most of the psychoactive (cerebral, mental), and part of the pain reducing action of cannabis.
 Other therapeutic functions include stimulation of appetite and reduction of nausea.

 Cannabis products that have a high level of THC and low level of CBD will produce a very strong cerebral high.
 The mind may feel more anxious, excited, or energetic when compared to ingesting cannabis with larger levels of CBD.

-Cannabis products that have a high level of both THC and CBD will produce a strong cerebral high, that is more calming mentally, when compared with high THC and low CBD levels.
+Cannabis products that have a high level of both THC and CBD will produce a strong cerebral high, that is more calming mentally, when compared with cannabis products that have high THC and low CBD levels.